dtcenter/METplus/docs/Users_Guide/glossary.rst

      .. warning:: **DEPRECATED:** Please use EXTRACT_TILES_LON_ADJ instead.

    LOOP_BY
-     Control whether the analysis is processed across valid or initialization times.Seereference "subsec:SC_Timing_Control_LOOP_BY" for more information.
+     Control whether the analysis is processed across valid or initialization times.
+See reference :ref:`LOOP_BY<LOOP_BY>` for more information.

      | *Used by:*  All
      | *Family:*  [config]